zackforbing/ruby-submissions/1508/module_4_assignments/ideabox2.0/README.md

 ### Link to a specific block of your code on Github that you feel not great about
 #### Why do you feel not awesome about the code?
 What challenges did you face trying to write/refactor it?

-### Attach a screenshot of paste the output from your terminal of the result of your test-suite running.
+### Attach a screenshot or paste the output from your terminal of the result of your test-suite running.

 ### Provide a link to an example, if you have one, of a test that covers an 'edge case' or 'unhappy path'